Omikhleia/markdown.sile/examples/sile-and-markdown.md

 Here is a footnote call[^1].

 [^1]: And here is some footnote text.
-But there were already a few foonotes earlier in this chapter.
-Let's just add, as you can check in the source for this chapter, that the converter supports several syntaxes for footnotes.
+But there were already a few foonotes earlier in this document.
+Let's just add, as you can check in the source, that the converter supports several syntaxes for footnotes.

 ### Languages